-Overall, our study contributes to the Uganda government's financial literacy strategy by exposing the population segment which is more likely to be financially illiterate hence, policies directed towards improving financial literacy should be directed towards these groups.
-Similarly, our study reveals that Agriculture as a backbone of Uganda's economy is highly abandoned for investment by households in Uganda.
-This calls for government intervention in form of empowering households through providing sensitization and financial support towards agriculture investment so as to improve household food security and spurring the economic growth and development through agricultural investments and development in Uganda.
+Overall, our study recommends that, policies directed towards improving financial literacy should be directed towards the groups of people who are less likely to be financially literate.
+Also, the study calls for government intervention in form of empowering households through providing sensitization and financial support towards agriculture investment so as to improve household food security and spurring the economic growth and development through agricultural investments and development in Uganda.
 The current study also informs the government to improve rural financial infrastructures to ensure inclusive financial growth.